 There are optimal labeling options you can use, depending on what kind of packaging material you’ve chosen.
 Your label substrate can make a huge difference in your packaging; paper labels, for example, will result in a higher scrap count than a biaxially-oriented polypropylene (BOPP) label.

 Crystal Packaging Can Help You Choose the Right Chemical Packaging Materials

 All packaging needs must be compatible, from the bottle and carton, to the pallet and labels.
 An experienced packager like Crystal Packaging can provide valuable feedback on your packaging compatibility.
 Once your packaging is finalized, we can set to work blending and packaging your chemicals, readying them for shipment.

 Founded in 1977, Crystal Packaging provides the highest level of chemical blending and packaging services to a wide range of industries within the United States.
 Located in Henderson, Colorado, we are the foremost specialty chemical and petroleum contract packager and private label manufacturer in the Rocky Mountain region.

 Our 70,000-square-foot facility features many blend tanks and more than two million gallons of storage.
 Our high-speed filling lines allow us to fill, label, package, and palletize containers in varying sizes, streamlining your operations and reducing turnaround times.

 We hold numerous certifications to ensure quality.
-We currently maintain ISO 9001:2015, GMO, ECOCERT, and Safer Choice Standard accreditations, along with an EPA registration.
+We currently maintain GMP, ECOCERT, and Safer Choice Standard accreditations, along with an EPA registration.
 To date, we’ve produced more than 400 million gallons of product for more than 300 satisfied partners, and we’re ready to do the same for you.

 Talk to Crystal Packaging About Your Chemical Packaging Material Needs